 The Comstock District is located within the western portion of the Basin and Range Province of Nevada, between Reno and Carson City.
 The Company began acquiring properties in the Comstock District in 2003.
 Since then, the Company has consolidated a significant portion of the Comstock District, rezoned its properties consistent with mining uses, built an infrastructure, and brought an exploration project into production.

 Because of the Comstock District’s historical significance, the geology is well known and has been extensively studied by the Company, our advisors and many independent researchers.
 We have expanded our understanding of the geology of the project area through vigorous surface mapping and drill hole logging and extensive mine development and planning, including geological level plans and cross-sectional analysis.
 The volume of geologic data is immense, and thus far the reliability has been excellent, particularly in the various Lucerne Mine areas.
-We have amassed a large library of historical and current data and detailed surface mapping of Comstock District properties and continue to obtain historic information from private and public sources.
+We have amassed a large library of historic data and detailed surface mapping of Comstock District properties and continue to obtain historic information from private and public sources.
 We use such data in conjunction with information obtained from our current mining operations to target geological prospective exploration areas and plan exploratory programs, including expanded surface and underground drilling.

-The near term goal of our business plan is to deliver stockholder value by validating qualified resources (measured and indicated) and reserves (proven and probable) of at least 3,250,000 gold equivalent ounces from our first two resource areas, Lucerne and Dayton, achieve initial commercial mining and processing operations in the Lucerne Mine with annual production rates of approximately 20,000 gold equivalent ounces and significantly grow production through the commercial development of our operations through coordinated, district wide plans that are economically feasible and socially responsible.
+The near term goal of our business plan is to deliver stockholder value by validating qualified resources (measured and indicated) and reserves (proven and probable) of at least 3,250,000 gold equivalent ounces from our first two resource areas, Lucerne and Dayton; and significantly grow the commercial development of our operations through coordinated, district wide plans that are economically feasible and socially responsible.

 About Our Operating Methodology, the Decalogue™